Nitrokey/nethsm/docs/clustering.md

 The backup operation works the same as without a cluster and can be requested from any node of the cluster.
-It will back up data for the whole cluster, including node-specific fields.
+It will back up data for the whole cluster, including node-specific fields (though these will be ignored unless restoring the backup on an unprovisioned node).

 A backup done on a cluster can be restored on the same cluster, even if some nodes have been added or removed since.
-Such restores will not affect configuration values (only keys, users, namespaces).
+Such restores done on operational clusters will not affect configuration values (only keys, users, namespaces), like any other partial restore.

-Contrary to a setup without a cluster, a backup done on a node (or cluster) and restored on another unprovisioned node, it will be minimally provisioned (and the rest will get restored normally).
-Configuration values only gets restored on the same node.
+Restoring a backup on an unprovisioned node will restore node-specific fields (like network configuration, certificates, etc.) only if its device key is the same as when it was backed up (which won't be the case if it has been factory reset).
+Otherwise, it will be provisioned with a new minimal configuration (and the restore will continue normally).

 Restoring a large backup may overwhelm the cluster for some time, while the node applying the restore forwards changes to the others.